-The DMS master schedule was designed to offer intervention courses throughout the school day in both language arts and mathematics.
+The DMS master schedule was designed to offer intervention courses throughout the school day in English language development, language arts, and mathematics.

 Availability of standards-based instructional materials appropriate to all student groups (ESEA)

 Our instructional materials sufficiency process ensures that all students have access to appropriate standards-based instructional materials.
 The Governing Board adopts a resolution certifying instructional material sufficiency each September.